Planning, programming and assessing PDHPE K–6 (2024)

 Schools can look forward to a syllabus support package which includes microlearning modules, sample scope and sequences for each stage of learning, sample units, and student-facing slide decks.

-[DESCRIPTION: Title reads: Contact the PDHPE K-6 advisors.
-Below is the name and photo of Cindy Waldock and Hugh Rothwell.
-The slide also reads: For further information and advice, contact pdhpek6@det.nsw.edu.au.]
+[Title: Contact the PDHPE K–6 advisors.
+Slide contains the names and photos of Cindy Waldock and Hugh Rothwell.
+For further information and advice, contact pdhpek6@det.nsw.edu.au.]

 The primary curriculum PDHPE team are here to help, contact us via this email or the chat function in the Primary Curriculum Statewide Staffroom PDHPE channel.
 Thank you for listening.